 Verticality is a prominent pattern influencing global patterns of biodiversity.
 While patterns of vertical stratification are well understood at local scales, a key remaining question is how these vertical diversity gradients vary globally and how they will be impacted by climate change.
 Using global databases of vertebrate ranges and verticality, we show that verticality in vertebrate assemblages peaks in tropical forests and is largely driven by precipitation.
 Yet nuances exist between forested regions… In response to climate change, tropical ecosystems are predicted to experience vertical niche attrition, compressing highly arboreal communities toward the ground.
 In contrast, temperate regions that are expected to experience higher minimum temperatures without reduced precipitation are predicted to exhibit upward expansion of the vertical niche.
 Attrition and expansion of the vertical niche may homogenize vertical strategies globally with possible cascading effects for niche partitioning that has historically facilitated high diversity in tropical ecosystems.
 Long-term monitoring of vertical habitat use will be essential to understanding the impacts of vertical reorganization on biodiversity.

-Climate change is rapidly altering the taxonomic composition of species assemblages across the globe (Scheffers et al. 2016), as well as the composition of species traits (Feeley et al. 2020, Lajeunesse and Fourcade 2023, Chust et al. 2024, Borderieux et al. 2024).
+Climate change is causing the reorganization of species assemblages globally (Scheffers et al. 2016).
+As the taxonomic composition of assemblages changes, so too does the functional composition, leading borealization, tropicalization, and thermophilization (Feeley et al. 2020, Lajeunesse and Fourcade 2023, Chust et al. 2024, Borderieux et al. 2024).
 Changes in trait distributions over time can be predicted based upon predictable variation in traits across environmental gradients.
 For example, the thermal tolerance of species assemblages displays predictable variation across elevation gradients.
 As the climate warms and species shift toward higher elevations, the thermal tolerance of assemblages increases as cool-adapted species become locally extirpated and warm-adapted species immigrate into communities (a process known as thermophilization) (Feeley et al. 2020).
-The structure and function of future species assemblages may be predicted by forecasting changes in assemblage traits.
-However, examining changes in individual traits, such as thermal tolerance, may overlook how interacting traits can influence functional changes in species composition (Green et al. 2022).
+Reorganization of species traits may have cascading impacts on diversity and ecosystem functioning.

+Vertical stacking of species from the ground to the canopy is an emblematic signature of biologically rich regions and a major driver of biogeographic patterns.

+Patterns of verticality have not been comprehensively described globally despite widespread agreement that vertical stacking influences patterns of diversity and distributions from local to global scales.

+At local scales, verticality is associated with niche partitioning, increasing alpha diversity

+Niche partitioning across the vertical gradient facilitates high biodiversity.

+Vertical niche space -> larger habitat volume -> finer niche partitioning -> high biodiversity

+Foliage height diversity is positively associated with species richness (MacArthur and MacArthur 1961)

+At regional scales, verticality is associated with range size and dispersal capacity, which can influence patterns of beta diversity.

+In MacArthur’s (1961) seminal work on vertical stratification of warblers…

+Vertical use of habitat space influences exposure to abiotic conditions.
+Fossorial and terrestrial habitats experience greater climate stability, which limits species’ exposure to extreme hot, cold, and dry conditions relative to species living in the canopy where temporal climate fluctuations are more extreme.

+At global scales, verticality is associated with the latitudinal richness gradient, which drives patterns of gamma diversity.

+Despite the influence of verticality on biodiversity patterns across spatial scales, global patterns of assemblage verticality and its environmental drivers are not well understood across broad taxonomic groups.

+Despite widespread agreement that verticality influences prominent biogeographic patterns, these patterns have not been comprehensively described globally.